Read here the top 5 recruiter competencies that will make you the ideal candidate.

-If your role you’re applying for requires strong teamwork, you have to think very carefully about each question you get asked and what that says about your personality.
-You need to use examples and talk about skills that demonstrate your ability to effectively work with teams while getting your voice heard.
+If the role you’re applying for requires strong teamwork, you have to think very carefully about each question you get asked and what that says about your personality.
+You need to use examples and talk about skills that demonstrate your ability to work with teams while getting your voice heard effectively.

 3. Critical thinking and problem solving

 Every recruiter likes a problem solver.
 Managers want competent people carrying out their tasks and not needing to step in and micro-manage situations that should be relatively simple to resolve.

 Within any behavioural-focused interview question, you need to answer in a way that demonstrates you can think on your toes when faced with a new challenge and give an example of when your quick thinking problem solving turned out well.

 Demonstrating leadership skills doesn’t mean you like to tell people what to do.

 A great leader can take charge of a situation and find solutions to a problem that skillfully involves the rest of the team to achieve a positive outcome.

 A great leader leads and inspires others while effectively communicating ideas and listens to others contributions.

 5. Professionalism and work ethic